timf34/jetson-camera-code/README.md

 Note taht I also have to do the same for the `calls_jetson_update_file.sh` script which will be in the `dispatcher.d` directory... except that I need to prepend the command with sudo (it needs root permission)

+Also note that it seems to only work when I hardcode the path into `calls...file.py` file...
+I don't know why the env variables aren't working

 I shouldn't need to make another

 # TODO

+- [ ] Look into making the environment variables work as a path in the .sh scripts.
+Primarily the `calls_jetson_update_file.sh` script

 - [ ] ==**The paths in `main_loop.py` are hardcoded... replace these with environment variables when you can.
 It could cause some confusion later potentially**==